rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/rke-templates-and-hardware/_index.md

 - You can reverse engineer how to do define a setting in Terraform by changing the setting in Rancher, then going back and checking your Terraform state file to see how it maps to the current state of your infrastructure.

-- If you want to manage Kubernetes cluster settings, Rancher settings, and hardware settings all in one place, you can use [Terraform modules](https://github.com/rancher/terraform-modules).
+- If you want to manage Kubernetes cluster settings, Rancher settings, and hardware settings all in one place, use [Terraform modules](https://github.com/rancher/terraform-modules).
 You can pass a cluster configuration YAML file or an RKE template configuration file to a Terraform module so that the Terraform module will create it.
 In that case, you could use your infrastructure-as-code to manage the version control and revision history of both your Kubernetes cluster and its underlying hardware.

 # Tip for Creating CIS Benchmark Compliant Clusters